-Parent currently performs both solo and with his Trio.
 He has years of extensive gigging under his belt, regularly playing a circuit of venues in the Kitchener/Waterloo, Guelph and Stratford area.
 He has played such notable Toronto venues as the Horseshoe Tavern and Cameron House, toured the East Coast, and played shows in Ottawa, Montreal and Quebec City.
-Sharing a bill with noted songsmith Donovan Woods at the Bayfield Town Hall has been a career highlight.

 Jesse explains that much of his material features "my unique perspective on personal experiences.
 That is what every songwriter has, their individual experience.
-Everyone falls in love, has their heart broken, has money troubles etc. What is interesting is my unique take on it, and hopefully people connect with it."
+Everyone falls in love, has their heart broken, has money troubles etc. All I have is my own take on it, and hopefully people connect with it."

 Parent excels at writing narrative songs too, like the colourful storytelling of "Wanted In Chicago," a highlight track on both "About Time" and the live album.
 "Lonely Gunman," another evocative story song that premiered on Live at The Schoolhouse Theatre, was used in the soundtrack for a 2015 feature film, Man Vs.

-Jesse is also skilled in using geographic locations to help set a song's mood, as on "Rainy Day in Moncton" and "Bon Echo," both featured on the live record.
+Jesse is also skilled in using geographic locations to help set a song's mood, as on "Quebec City in The Rain", and "Bon Echo".
 Based on his own experience camping at the park over the years, "Bon Echo" has had a real impact.
 Ontario Parks had the music video linked to their website for the entire summer of 2015, and Jesse performed the song at their 50th anniversary celebration that same summer.